Namdalseid Municipality: Name

 The municipality (originally the parish) is named Namdalseid.
 This name originally comes from the old Elda farm (Eldueið or commonly shortened to Eið) since the first Eid Stave Church was built there.
 The first element is eldu which is the name of the local river.
 The last element is eið which means "path/road between two waters" (here the Beitstadfjorden and Namsenfjorden)".
 The Vikings used to drag boats across Namdalseid using the rivers and waterways in the area, to get from one fjord to another without having to risk crossing the treacherous Folda fjord by travelling up the sheltered Trondheimsfjord and continuing north along the coast.
 The passage was much easier in olden times as the sea level was higher and the waterways more numerous, but as recently as 2004 a boatdrag was done to commemorate the old traditions.
 Nowadays, however, one has to transport the boats by road for a fairly long stretch.
 Around the year 1550, the prefix Namdals- was added to the name to distinguish it from other places using the common name Eid.
 The prefix is the genitive case of the old region name Namdalen.
+Historically, the name of the municipality was spelled Namdalseidet.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Namdalseid, removing the definite form ending -et.